Property Tax Bills

 Property Tax Payments

-Please allow 3 business days for processing.
+Credit Card (Visa, MC, Amex) and PayPal Payments can be completed online for a fee through PaySimply, a secure third-party payment provider.
+With PaySimply, you can use everyday payment methods like credit card and PayPal (please allow 3 business days), to pay taxes and bills online, or make in-person payments with cash or debit card at any Canada Post outlet.
 A convenience fee of 1% to 2.29% applies to cover payment handling and processing charges.
-Cash and Debit Card In-Person at Canada Post Pay your property taxes in-person at any Canada Post outlet with cash or debit card.
-First visit PaySimply, our secure their-party payment provider to generate a QR code to take with you to Canada Post with your payment.
-Use the PaySimply logo above that will bring you to their website.
-Please allow 1 business day for processing once payment is made at Canada Post.
-A convenience fee of 1% to 2.29% applies to cover payment handling and processing charges.
+To pay your property taxes in-person at any Canada Post outlet with cash or debit card, first visit PaySimply to generate a QR code to take with you to Canada Post with your payment.
+Please allow 1 business day for processing once payment has been made at Canada Post.

 Property Tax Applications

 - Application for Tax Relief – Low Income Seniors or Persons with Disabilities